by Andrea M. Darcy

 Postpartum psychosis, also called ‘postnatal psychosis’ and ‘puerperal psychosis,’ sees a mother experience a break with reality in the days or weeks following birth.
 You will have sensory experiences and/or thoughts that seem real to you, but aren’t actually true.

 A very serious mental health phenomenon, postpartum psychosis is much more than having the ‘baby blues’.
+And basic postpartum care will not be enough.
 If you feel you are experiencing psychosis, it’s important to seek help immediately.
 Book a same-day appointment with your GP, or go to the hospital.

 Hallucinations are sensory experiences of things that aren’t real.
 They most commonly involve hearing voices, or seeing visuals.
 But they can involve any of your senses.
 You could smell things, or feel like something is touching you when there isn’t anything there.